 Her work has been reviewed extensively in such journals as Art Monthly, CIRCA, Source, New York Arts Magazine, The Guardian, The Irish Times and Contemporary Visual Arts.
 She has exhibited worldwide in solo and group shows: including solo exhibitions at Likovni Salon, Celje, Slovenia; Temple Bar Gallery, Dublin; Golden Thread Gallery, Belfast; Butler Gallery, Kilkenny; Cornerhouse, Manchester; Limerick City Gallery of Art, Limerick; Context Gallery, Derry and Project Arts Centre, Dublin.
 Recent group exhibitions include; “Falling,” Jack the Pelican Presents, New York, 2007; “New Art From Northern Ireland,” Katzen Arts Centre, American University, Washington, DC, 2007; “Flash on the Screen,” Basekamp, Philadelphia, 2007; “Smoke and Mirrors,” Mac, Birmingham, 2006; “To Be Continued …/Jatkuu …,” Helsinki Photography Festival, Helsinki, Finland, 2005; “Red White Blue,” Spencer Brownstone Gallery, New York, 2005; “Inter,” Harris Museum and Art Gallery, Preston, 2004.

-Recently (from November 2007 to January 2008), an installation developed from research she did in the summer of 2007 at the Eileen J. Garrett Library was exhibited alongside archival photographs of mediums from the Harry Price Collection in Seeing is Believing at the Photographers’ Gallery, London.
-A solo exhibition of the same material will be featured at the Gimpel Fils Gallery later in 2008 as well.
-This summer (2011) she will also be on a research/exhibition tour of the Southeastern U.S., through a residency at the Rhine Research Center.
+From November 2007 to January 2008, an installation developed from research she did in the summer of 2007 at the Eileen J. Garrett Library was exhibited alongside archival photographs of mediums from the Harry Price Collection in Seeing is Believing at the Photographers’ Gallery, London.
+A solo exhibition of the same material was also featured at the Gimpel Fils Gallery later in 2008 as well.
+In the summer of 2011 Susan conducted a research/exhibition tour of the Southeastern U.S., through a residency at the Rhine Research Center in Durham, North Carolina.
+Among her recent accomplishments are the films Eileen (2008) about the Parapsychology Foundation’s founder, Eileen J. Garrett, and The Only Way to Travel (2008) about the White Star Line and other famous transatlantic passenger liners of the early 20th century, as well as her well-received book, Remote Viewing (2009).